Course Outline — Spring 2026

 Course Description

-This course explores the intersection of contemporary visual art practice and deep generative modeling, with an emphasis on interaction, authorship, and experience design.
+This course explores the intersection of contemporary visual art practice and deep generative modeling, with an emphasis on interaction, authorship, and agentic workflows.
 Each week is organized around a foundational or recent research idea that has shaped (or is shaping) the way artists use AI—followed by hands-on prototyping and critique.

 Course Format & Tools